zachmandeville/sacred-servers-collab/full-text.md

 In the spring of a while ago, during a trip to Ireland, I had the chance to visit a sacred well.
-Sacred wells are pilgrimage sites–have been since pre-Christian Ireland–with the pagan rituals adapting and persisting through new Christian tradition.
+Sacred wells are pilgrimage sites–have been since pre-Christian Ireland–with pagan rituals adapting and persisting through new Christian tradition.

 The well was sheltered in a squat, stone hut, its entrance easy to spot by the